 6. Savannah, Georgia

 You can celebrate St. Patty’s Day during the entire month of March in Savannah, Georgia.
 Head over to River Street and City Market, the two main hubs for all the St. Patrick’s Day shenanigans.
-These two spots are the best places to celebrate the three-day St. Patrick’s Day Festival with live entertainment and activities to partake in, but there will also be interactive artists, photo booths and food and beverage areas.
+These two spots are the best places to celebrate the three-day St. Patrick’s Day Festival with live entertainment, a parade, and activities to partake in, but there will also be interactive artists, photo booths and food and beverage areas.